EntCollNet/BugFlow/README.md

 ### Collaborate on building modules and workflows
 We are always looking to grow our team of contributors and value community feedback.
 Join slack or send an email to any members of BugFlow to get connected.
 Please leave feedback requests and discussion in our [Project Issues tracker](https://github.com/EntCollNet/BugFlow/issues).

-Have a workflow to deposit?
-Submit a workflow here [Workflow Creator](https://github.com/EntCollNet/BugFlow/issues/new/choose)
+Have an existing workflow from your institution to deposit?
+Submit a link to a workflow here [Workflow Creator](https://github.com/EntCollNet/BugFlow/issues/new/choose) or create a new workflow from scratch.

 ## BugFlow Modules